ncatlab/nlab-content/pages/1884.md

    The [[Grothendieck group]] construction on the [[monoid]] $(Vect(X)/_\sim, \oplus)$ of [[isomorphism classes]] of [[topological vector bundles]] makes sense for every [[topological space]] $X$.
-For non-compact $X$ this is usually just called that "the Groothencieck group of vector bundles on $X$", sometimes denoted
+For non-compact $X$ this is usually just called that "the Grothendieck group of vector bundles on $X$", sometimes denoted

    $$
      \mathbb{K}(X) \coloneqq GrothGroup( Vect(X)/_\sim, \oplus )